 West and South Coast Beaches

 Unawatuna, Wijaya and Talpe all lie to the east of Galle, within about 15 to 20 minutes’ drive.
-This stretch of coastline runs parallel to the main east/west highway meaning easy access but making this the busiest beach area in Sri Lanka.
-It is possible to stay away a few kilometres inland if you want more peace and quiet or to stay in Galle Fort itself and make a day trip to the beach.
+This stretch of coastline runs parallel to the main east-west highway allowing easy access however it does make it the busiest stretch of beach in Sri Lanka.
+Alternatively, you can stay inland or in Galle Fort itself and make a day trip to the beach.

 This part of the coast is lined with beautiful boutique beach hotels and private villas.
 Swimming is possible here in the sheltered lagoons of Unawatuna and Wijaya, so ideal for families.
 There are plenty of restaurants, bar and cafes to find delicious local and international cuisine.